richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The transition will be a complex evolution from “static” built/urban environments to “dynamic” self-constructing, living, breathing, and even artificially intelligent (thinking) environments.[1-2]

 What our new computational media and new methods of construction allow is a fundamental bridge between design idea and physical reality.
 The connection of the virtual and physical model in space can now exist in direct mirror or alternate reality of each other, as opposed to the cumbersome two-dimensional abstraction of orthographic drawings and measured scales.[1-2]

+design—for instance, GIS for site analysis, Grasshopper for parametric design, and digital fabrication tools such as laser cutting and 3D milling for topographic representation.[1-12]

 ## 参数化应用的主要方向